-Other differences between our effective tax rate and the statutory rate include the tax benefit of excluding from taxable income, in accordance with IRS rules, the income from corporate-owned life insurance; certain expenses for depreciation, compensation, amortization and state income taxes; and the loss of affordable housing tax credits.
+Other differences between our effective tax rate and the statutory rate include the benefit of excluding from taxable income, in accordance with IRS rules, the income from corporate-owned life insurance and 70% of the dividends received from ONEOK.
+In addition, certain expenses for depreciation, compensation, amortization and state income taxes also affect our effective income tax rate.